 The basic thesis of Augustine’s book is the history of the world as the universal warfare between these two cities and between God and Satan — the theme of my Global City Babel Series.
 This biblical warfare began when man sinned.
 God told Satan in the Garden of Eden, “I will put enmity between you and the woman and between your offspring and her offspring; he shall bruise your head and you shall bruise his heel” (Genesis 3:15).
 This conflict is also summarized in the final prophetic drama of the book of Revelation (The Unveiling).

-Last week, the painting Foundation/Global City Babel that began this series was purchased by collector Dona Spaan for the Permanent Collection at Calvin College in Grand Rapids, Michigan, a collection that includes artwork by Gerhard Richter and contemporary Dutch photographer Henrik Kerstens (1965).
+The painting that began this series was purchased by collector Dona Spaan for the Permanent Collection at Calvin College in Grand Rapids, Michigan, a collection that includes artwork by Gerhard Richter and contemporary Dutch photographer Henrik Kerstens (1965).

 The hand-made frame of this painting includes the all-seeing eye of God at top center and small pilgrims in the wood on either side.
 The incised text is the stylized acronym for the Tanakh or the Hebrew Scriptures.

-This series describes our postmodern culture where meaning and words are confused and manipulated for power.
-Breugel’s Tower is an apt symbol 500 years later as this cosmic battle between the seed of the woman and the seed of the serpent is revealed.
-It will continue until The Word of God, who is Faithful and True, returns to claim his kingdom already won by his sacrificial death.
+My “Babel Series describes our postmodern culture where meaning and words are confused and manipulated for power.
+Breugel’s Tower is an apt symbol 500 years later as this cosmic battle between the seed of the woman and the seed of the serpent continues to unfold until The Word of God, who is Faithful and True, returns to claim his kingdom already won by his sacrificial death.

-Babel’s Child I (below) is also about this conflict.
-The figure is bowed with a Babel tower on his back.
+Babel’s Child I (below) is bowed with a Babel tower on his back.
 A snake skin, a symbol of The Fall, is embedded in the beeswax at his feet and the sacrificial death of Christ is alluded to by the snake on the pole.

 The Babe of Bethlehem pronounced Satan’s mortal wound and defeat as he approached the cross.
 He said, Now shall the prince of this world be cast out (John 12:31).
 And in his last discourse Jesus proclaims as if it were already an accomplished fact, The prince of this world has been judged (John 16:11).
 In the painting below you can see the plumb line and the tent or tabernacle over the Tower of Babel.
-This suggests judgment, when all shall be justified or made straight by the God who “pitched his tent” or tabernacled with us (John 1:20)
+This suggests judgment, when all shall be justified — made straight by the God who “pitched his tent” or tabernacled with us (John 1:20) (There is a reproduction of this painting on the “teaching wall” at Park Avenue Synagogue in New York.)

 Tabernacle (2005) 24 x 34 (New Canaan, CT collection)